railsadminteam/rails_admin/README.md

         end
       end
     end

+**Important note on label - I18n**

+Use association name as translation key for label for association fields.
+If you have :user_id field with a user association, use :user as the attribute

 In fact the first examples `group :default` configuration is unnecessary as the default group has already initialized all fields and belongs to